hjake123/reactive/KUBEJS.md

 | 9k                          | 2.1                        |

 # Adding Powers
-Custom Powers are added at startup using `StartupEvents.registry`, like so:
+Custom Powers are added to `reactive:powers` at startup using `StartupEvents.registry`, like so:
 ```js
 StartupEvents.registry('reactive:powers', event => {
     event.create('custom_power')